lanl/BEE/DORA.md

 that copies files listed in the `copy_files` parameter of the config.
 I've been using this to copy over pre-built containers to the instances.

+After doing a couple test runs, I've noticed that the BEE install step sometimes takes longer than expected.
+After the `--setup-cloud` option has run and returned, `poetry install` will likely still be running on the instance.
+So, before running the Task Manager, you may have to wait for 5-10 minutes at a minimum.

 ## Running BEE

 First the GDB and the scheduler will need to be started as usual with